david-allen-young/hasbro-take-home/README.md

    	return it->second;
    }
    ```
-    * The system caches computed values for quick access using GetCurrentAttribute(AttributeKey), reducing redundant recalculations.
+    * The system caches computed values for quick access using **::GetCurrentAttribute()**, reducing redundant recalculations.
-    * If error logging is enabled and the AttributeKey fails validation, write an error to the log.
+    * If error logging is enabled and the **AttributeKey** fails validation, write an error to the log.
     * If the attribute key has not been added to the cache yet, create it.
     * If the attribute is newly created or was marked dirty, perform a full calculation.
     * If a calculation was performed, store the result as the new cached value.